PortableIssues/specification/directories.md

 ### issues

 Here are the issue files placed.
+The files can be placed within one level of subdirectories with arbitrary names.
+The subdirectory names should not be considered meangingful.
+If subdirectories are used, no file may be placed directly within this directory.

 #### pull_requests

 Here are the pull request files placed.
+The files can be placed within one level of subdirectories with arbitrary names.
+The subdirectory names should not be considered meangingful.
+If subdirectories are used, no file may be placed directly within this directory.

 ### users

 Here are the user files placed.
+The files can be placed within one level of subdirectories with arbitrary names.
+The subdirectory names should not be considered meangingful.
+If subdirectories are used, no file may be placed directly within this directory.